sysfce2/VirtualDub2.v0lt/Readme.md

 ﻿# VirtualDub2 version 2.1

-VirtualDub2 v2.1 is a video capture/processing utility for 64-bit Windows platforms (7/8/8.1/10).
+VirtualDub2 v2.1 is a video capture/processing utility for Windows.

 ## Minimum system requirements

 * x64 compatible CPU
-* Windows 7 x64 or newer
+* Windows 8.1 x64 or newer

+VirtualDub2 v2.1 can work on Windows 7 if you replace the FFmpeg DLL files with Windows 7 compatible ones.

 ## Downloads

 * [Releases](https://github.com/v0lt/VirtualDub2/releases)

 ## Source code